Hunt Downing House

+The Hunt Downing House, also known as Arrandale, is an historic home which is located in West Whiteland Township, Chester County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1990.
+A boundary decrease took place the same year.

+History and architectural features

-Hunt Downing House, also known as Arrandale, is a historic home located in West Whiteland Township, Chester County, Pennsylvania.
-It consists of a 2 1/2-story, five-bay central block built about 1810, a kitchen wing, and a one bay library addition built in 1946.
-The house is in the late Federal style.
+This historic structure consists of a 2 1/2-story, five-bay, central block, which was built circa 1810, a kitchen wing, and a one-bay library addition that was built in 1946.
+The house was designed in the late Federal style.
 The main entrance features a semi-circular fanlight and column supported entablature.
-Also on the property is a contributing stone Great Barn.
+Also located on the property is a contributing stone great barn.

 It was listed on the National Register of Historic Places in 1990.
 A boundary decrease took place the same year.